 Photography.
 Day 3

 The following morning we hopped off the beds and poked heads out the window.
 The mountains were covered in snow.
 It turned out to be one of the best days.
-That day we've spotted foxes early afternoon and the falling snow was a huge help to deliver more appealing images.
+That day we've spotted foxes early afternoon and the falling snow was a huge help in delivering more appealing winter images.

 Photography.
 Day 4